JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## 4. Evolving the model

-Any ABM model should have at least one and at most two stepping functions.
+In Agents.jl, an agent based model should be accompanied with least one and at most two stepping functions.
 An _agent step function_ is required by default.
 Such an agent step function defines what happens to an agent when it activates.
 Sometimes we also need a function that changes all agents at once, or changes a model property.
 In such cases, we can also provide a _model step function_.

-An agent step function should only accept two arguments: first, an agent instance, and second, a model instance.
+An agent step function must accept two arguments: first, an agent instance, and second, a model instance.

-The model step function should accept only one argument, that is the model.
+The model step function must accept one argument, that is the model.
 To use only a model step function, users can use the built-in [`dummystep`](@ref) as the agent step function.
 This is typically the case for [Advanced stepping](@ref).

 The stepping functions are created using the [API](@ref) functions, and the Examples hosted in this documentation showcase several different variants.

-After you have defined these two functions, you evolve your model with `step!`:
+After you have defined the stepping functions functions, you can evolve your model with `step!`:
 ```@docs
 step!
 dummystep